Leukemia and Lymphoma Clinical Trials

 - Virginia Mason and BRI were one of the original Community Clinical Oncology Programs (CCOP) beginning in 1983

 - Developed one of the first Breast Cancer Detection Clinics and participated in the pivotal multicenter clinical trial validating tamoxifen as prevention therapy for women at high risk of breast cancer

 - Through investigator-initiated protocol, became the first site in the Pacific Northwest to offer Intraoperative Radiation Therapy (IORT) treatment for breast cancer patients

 - Participated in the pivotal Provenge clinical trials, establishing the first cancer treatment vaccine for prostate cancer

 - The Virginia Mason Pancreatic Center of Excellence aims to achieve the finest outcomes in the world for pancreas disease patients using the latest advances in treatment, research, and a multidisciplinary team approach.
 Our research program offers vaccine studies, novel chemo and radiation therapy trials.
 We offer research treatment options to patients, from initial diagnosis through their third and fourth line treatments.

-For more information on our clinical research studies, please consider joining the Clinical Research Registry.
+For more information on our clinical research studies, please consider joining our clinical research.